hogeschool/basecamp/week07/inf-bc-w07-python.md

 ##### Activity

-- Read the provided code below.
+- Review the provided code snippet below.
-- A function named `test()` is responsible for testing functionality of the other functions (i.e. units).
+- The function `test()` has been designed to evaluate the functionality of other functions (i.e., units).
+Examine the code to understand how each function is tested, and consider adding additional test cases to complete the remaining todos.
+- This code currently employs `if` statements and `print` statements for implementing tests.
+Python offers a more efficient solution through the use of `assert` statements.
+Conduct a brief research on `assert` statements and study some examples.
+- Within the `test()` function, replace the existing `if` statements with appropriate `assert` statements.

+*Note*: The approach demonstrated here represents a fundamental introduction to unit testing.
+Later, you will experience more in-depth techniques using Python's built-in frameworks and libraries, eliminating the need for developers to integrate testing logic within their programs.

 ```python

 contacts = []

 def add_contact(name, phone_number, email):